A single copy of this article may be reprinted for personal, noncommercial use only.

 Frontal lobe seizures often occur during sleep and may feature bicycle pedaling motions and pelvic thrusting.
 Some people scream profanities or laugh during frontal lobe seizures.

 In many cases of frontal lobe seizures, brain wave tests (electroencephalograms) may not show the changes characteristic of epileptic seizures that originate elsewhere in the brain.
-Medications usually can control frontal lobe seizures, but surgery is an option if anti-seizure drugs aren't effective.
+Medications usually can control frontal lobe seizures, but surgery is an option if anti-epileptic drugs aren't effective.

 Frontal lobe seizures usually last less than 30 seconds and often occur during sleep.
 Signs and symptoms of frontal lobe seizures may include: